 \section{Towards LLM-based facilitation}

-Until recently, \ac{ML} models used as facilitation agents were confined to either performing menial tasks, such as pasting automated messages \cite{seering_self_moderation, proactive_moderation}, suggesting facilitation actions (e.g., rejecting posts), possibly via human-in-the-loop frameworks \cite{fishkin2018deliberative, gelauff_achieving_parity}, identifying possibly escalatory comments \cite{proactive_moderation}, or employing pre-programmed facilitative tactics (such as \citet{kim_et_al_chatbot}), where the model produces automated messages encouraging participation).
-However, \ac{ML}-based and rule-based facilitation are not effective enough to meet the high demands of most platforms \cite{seering_self_moderation, schaffner_community_guidelines}.
+Until recently, \ac{ML} models used as facilitation agents were confined to either performing menial tasks, such as pasting automated messages \cite{seering_self_moderation, proactive_moderation}, suggesting facilitation actions (e.g., rejecting posts), possibly via human-in-the-loop frameworks \cite{fishkin2018deliberative, gelauff_achieving_parity}, identifying possibly escalatory comments \cite{proactive_moderation}, or employing pre-programmed facilitative tactics, as in the work of \citet{kim_et_al_chatbot}, where the model produces automated messages encouraging participation.
+However, older \ac{ML}-based and rule-based facilitation are not effective enough to meet the high demands of most platforms \cite{seering_self_moderation, schaffner_community_guidelines}.

-Advances in \acp{LLM} enable the development of \emph{facilitation agents} that more actively engage in discussions.
+Advances in \acp{LLM} enable the development of \emph{facilitation agents} that engage more actively in discussions.
 These agents can warn users about policy violations \cite{Kumar_AbuHashem_Durumeric_2024}, suggest rephrasings to improve tone or persuasiveness \cite{bose-etal-2023-detoxifying}, monitor turn-taking \cite{schroeder-etal-2024-fora}, and summarize or visualize key discussion points \cite{small-polis-llm}.
 They can also assist in drafting group statements that reflect diverse viewpoints \cite{Tessler24}.
-A brief, non-exhaustive summary of the capabilities of \ac{ML} models, \acp{LLM}, and humans can be found in Figure \ref{fig:intervention_taxonomy}.
+A brief, non-exhaustive summary of the capabilities of simpler \ac{ML} models, \acp{LLM}, and humans can be found in Figure~\ref{fig:intervention_taxonomy}.

-\subsection{Administrating the discussion}
+\subsection{Administrating the Discussion}